emeraldocean123/nixos-config/README.md

 This installs Nix (daemon mode), enables flakes, reuses your unified SSH key, clones this repo into `~/projects/nixos-config`, and runs `nix flake check -L`.

+## Review Routing

+- CODEOWNERS is configured so PRs request review from `@emeraldocean123` by default.

 ## Contributing

 - Use Conventional Commits for all messages: `type(scope)?: subject`.